 On Jan.
 3, 2019, 6:00-6:30 PM, all Coaches will give a short presentation during Sparring class for Parents and New Athletes.
 Please download the slides and Packet/Agreement below.

-Five of our athletes have committed to the World Team and will be training for WUKF World Championships in Scotland, June 14-17, 2018.
-They are: Erin Cutler, Aydan Gwisdalla, Alexander Horsky, Maya Starr, J.J.
+At least six of our athletes have committed to the World Team and will be training for WUKF World Championships in Slovakia, June 20-24, 2019.
+They are: Clara Carbone, Aydan Gwisdalla, Alexander Horsky, Anna Midyette, Maya Starr, J.J.
 Yu-Robinson.

 == Newsworthy ==

 JUN.
 6, 2016 - Five athletes from Triangle's Best Karate, plus one from Goldsboro Okinawan Karate will represent North Carolina as they travel as Team USA to Dublin, Ireland, to compete in the 2016 WUKF World Championships.
 For details about TBK's five athletes, click here.